rafael-santiago/aegis/README.md

 }
 ```

-The program will run until detecting a debugger attachment or being asked for gracefully exiting through a ``ctrl + C``.
+The program will run until detecting a debugger be attached or being asked for gracefully exiting through a ``ctrl + C``.

 [``Back``](#contents)